ModiFir3/horison-website/README.md

         removed .benefits(lead, brand cost) and merged all atributes to .benefits-text removed .benefits(lead, brand, cost) img to one sourse to .benefits-text img
     added font-size 20px and font-weight to .benefit-text to match the image.

+Content Section
+Changed the class of each of the articles in the content section to content-text.
+    this reduced the amount of CSS elements needed Removed the all CSS connected to old class and merged them to .content-text replaced all sources with img to one source .content-text img